RaphaelCausse/Huffman-Coding/README.md

 # HUFFMAN CODING PROJECT

 Implementation of Huffman coding algorithm in C.<br>
-Compressing text files into binary files, and decompressing them back into text files.
+Compressing files and decompressing using the Huffman algorithm.

 ## INSTALLATION